-Within the Napoleon research project the aim of the ICIS valorization project Bonaparte is to develop new software in which whole pedigrees of the relatives of missing persons are used in the screening phase.
-The main advantage of this approach is that the number of false hits will be much lower than conventional methods.
-This software will consist of database functions, a graphical user interface and screening and matching functionality.
-The matching of missing persons against its pedigree's in large databases will be based on a Bayesian network analysis approach.
-Bayesian networks offer a mathematically precise, powerful, transparent and flexible modeling approach in which model extensions are easily incorporated.
-In this way Bonaparte enables the Napoleon system to improve the quality and continuity of the services delivered by the NFI, even in case of a major disaster.
-The combination of both the pedigree approach and the Bayesian approach is an unique method in DNA identification work.
+Within the Napoleon research project the aim of the ICIS valorization project Bonaparte is to research the application of Bayesian network methods to victim identification in which whole pedigrees of the relatives of missing persons are used in the screening phase An important advantage of the Bayesian network approach is that the number of false hits will be much lower than conventional methods.
+Another important beneficial feature of Bayesian networks is that they offer a mathematically precise, powerful, transparent and flexible modeling approach in which model extensions are easily incorporated.

+New flexible and transparent generic software will be developed based on these methods.
+The software will consist of data-interfaces, a graphical user interface and a screening and matching functionality.
+Bonaparte's Bayesian network methods for matching of missing persons against its pedigree's in large databases will enable the Napoleon system to improve the quality and continuity of the services delivered by the NFI, even in case of a major disaster.
+The combination of both the pedigree approach and the Bayesian approach is a unique method in DNA identification work.